-IMPORTANT: For any issues related to social media law, cyber laws, you can call us at 011-2335 5388 or mail us through the contact us page of our website.
+IMPORTANT: For any issues related to social media law, cyber laws, you can mail us through the contact us page of our website.

 - Posting of defamatory comment or material against someone- Offence under Section 66A of the IT Act, punishable with imprisonment.

-- Even liking of sharing such comment can constitute an offence.
+- Even liking of sharing such comments can constitute an offense.

 - Posting defamatory material or comment- Criminal defamation under Section 499 of IPC.